BigPolarBear1/factorization/README.md

 Update: EUREKA.
 FIGURED IT OUT!
 Ok, let me go for a run first, then I will show you to do it.

+Update: Got back from running.
+Need shower and food.
+Then I'll finish the paper tonight.
+I know how to do it.
+It's just something similar like number field sieve's taking square roots over finite fields steps... but different enough that I struggled with it for a while I guess... it's the same deal like my variant of quadratic sieve... where its more about the coefficients and discrimant formula then the roots fo polynomials... which makes shit a little confusing.
+I know exactly how to do it... watch this assholes.

 URGENT NOTE: I am urgently looking for any country to grant me a visa and employment.
 A country that doesn't extradite to the US.
 I am running out of time.
 The US has initiated a terrorism case against me, and the police here in Belgium said they would have me declared as a terrorist internationally, so I would get arrested when I travel.
 I need to get out of Belgium to a safe country ASAP.